-(iii) These warrants were issued for services related to digital media workflow solutions.
+- (iii) These warrants were issued for services related to digital media workflow solutions.
 The warrants will become exercisable after various phases of digital media workflow solution are completed.
-As at March 31, 2010, 375,000 of these warrants were exercisable.
+As at June 30, 2010, 375,000 of these warrants were exercisable. - (iv) These warrants were issued as part of the convertible debenture financing that closed on April 12, 2010 (see Note 3).